-What is Specialty/Transplant Pharmacy Services?
+What is UMHS Specialty Pharmacy Services: Transplant?

 We specialize in providing outstanding customer service.
-As a comprehensive pharmacy program developed by the University of Michigan Health, the Specialty/Transplant Pharmacy ensures timely and continuous access to your critical transplant medications.
-We recognize the challenges transplant patients face with their medications and our experienced team is committed to supporting you with comprehensive care throughout the entire treatment process.
+As a mail order pharmacy developed by the University of Michigan, the UMHS Specialty Pharmacy ensures timely and continuous access to your critical transplant medications.
+We recognize the challenges transplant patients face with their medications and our experienced pharmacists and staff are committed to supporting you with comprehensive care throughout the entire treatment process.

-The Specialty/Transplant Pharmacy Services are unique from your neighborhood retail and mail-order pharmacies.
-We offer specialized mail-order distribution as well as clinical support, financial counseling and education services.
-In addition to all these services, our transplant patients have the advantage of enrolling in a pharmacy that is an extension of their specialized University of Michigan Health medical team.
-Using the Specialty/ Transplant Pharmacy enhances patient care because we have access to complete medical records enabling accurate and efficient facilitation of your treatment plan.
+The UMHS Specialty Pharmacy Services are unique from your neighborhood retail and mail-order pharmacies.
+We offer specialized mail order distribution as well as clinical support, financial counseling and education services.
+In addition to all these services, our transplant patients have the advantage of enrolling in a pharmacy that is an extension of their specialized U-M medical team.
+Using the UMHS Specialty Pharmacy enhances patient care because we have access to complete medical records enabling accurate and efficient facilitation of your treatment plan.
 Our pharmacists are directly linked to your transplant care team, and we are dedicated to personally serving you.

-Transplant patients can face significant challenges paying for their medications.
+Patients can face significant challenges paying for their medications.
 Even with insurance coverage, some patients spend hundreds of dollars in medication co-pays each month.
-Due to the complexities of billing for specialty transplant medications, we offer financial counseling and insurance support services to help you navigate the details of your insurance, ensuring you are maximizing all available resources.
+Due to the complexities of billing for specialty medications, we offer financial counseling and insurance support services to help you navigate the details of your insurance, ensuring you are maximizing all available resources.

 Patients can also face obstacles to acquiring their medication.
 Transplant medications are only needed by a small percentage of the population, so they are not always readily available at your local pharmacy.
-Specialty/ Transplant Pharmacy specializes in transplant medications and is able to provide patients with commonly prescribed medications as well as those used less often.
-The Specialty/Transplant Pharmacy coordinates the efforts of professionals from across the medical center, including the University of Michigan Health Transplant Center and the Department of Pharmacy, to ensure prompt access to medications.
+UMHS Specialty Pharmacy specializes in transplant medications and is able to provide patients with commonly prescribed medications as well as those used less often.
+The UMHS Specialty Pharmacy coordinates the efforts of professionals from across the medical center, including the U-M Transplant Center and the Department of Pharmacy, to ensure prompt access to medications.
 Patients may also easily obtain answers about medication regimens and side effects.

-Why Should I Use Specialty/Transplant Pharmacy Services?
+Why Should I Use UMHS Specialty Pharmacy Services: Transplant?

-The Specialty/Transplant Pharmacy is an extension of your University of Michigan Health transplant patient care team.
+We know you the best!
+The UMHS Specialty Pharmacy is an extension of your U-M patient care team.
 We offer:

-· Personalized service for all of your medication needs from a dedicated pharmacy care team of pharmacists, certified technicians, financial coordinators, and billing specialists.
+- Personalized service for all of your medication needs from a dedicated pharmacy care team of pharmacists, certified technicians, financial coordinators, and billing specialists. - · Direct access to pharmacists who specialize in transplant medications. - On-call pharmacists 24 hours a day, seven days a week. - Your choice of telephone or e-mail refill reminders to ensure you don't run out of your medication. - Financial and insurance coverage counseling focused on minimizing your out-of-pocket expense.

-- Direct access to pharmacists who specialize in transplant medications. - Pharmacists on call 24 hours a day, seven days a week. - Telephone refill reminders to ensure you don't run out of your medication. - Financial and insurance coverage counseling focused on minimizing your out-of-pocket expense. - The medications you need after transplant will be delivered to you before you leave the hospital. - Delivery of medications in unmarked, temperature-appropriate shipping containers to your home, office, or alternative location within Michigan at no extra charge. - Care kits for specialty transplant prescriptions that includes comprehensive educational materials and medical supplies to help you manage the daily challenges of your transplant medication regimen.
+- The medications you need after transplant will be delivered to you before you leave the hospital. - Delivery of medications in unmarked, temperature-appropriate shipping containers to your home, office, or alternative location within Michigan at no extra charge. - Care kits for specialty prescriptions that includes comprehensive educational materials and medical supplies to help you manage the daily challenges of your transplant medication regimen.